 Women on their own are not considered to be targets or at risk.
-However, female expats should ensure that they dress modestly as there have been occasional reports of women being harassed; they should avoid travelling alone late at night.
+However, female expats should ensure that they dress modestly as there have been occasional reports of women being harassed.

-The penalties for breaking laws in the UAE are severe and expats should familiarise themselves with local laws and customs in order to avoid attracting unwanted attention or being punished for behaviour that may not be considered to be offensive back home.
+The penalties for breaking laws in the UAE are severe and expats should familiarise themselves with local laws and customs in order to avoid attracting unwanted attention or being punished for behaviour that may not be considered offensive or illegal back home.